nwhitehead/tinysoundfont-pybind/README.md

 Some details from the example above:

 -   The callback function is provided `frame_count` which is used to create a buffer and fill it with rendered sound.
 -   Returning `pyaudio.paContinue` as the second part of the tuple in the return value keeps the callback active and being called.
 -   During the `time.sleep(1)` call, the callback is being called many times and continues rendering in a separate thread.

 ### Audio organization

 In general, interactive applications need to use the callback mode of `pyaudio`.
 Using blocking mode means that no interaction is possible during audio playback.

+For applications that want to lock video rendering and audio playback there are a few choices.
+One choice is to handle audio callbacks as fast as possible with smallest buffer possible.
+This is the `pyaudio` default configuration if no `frames_per_buffer` is passed to `pyaudio.open`.
+In the callback, output audio based on what is happening right then.
+This method will have the lowest latency.
+Because of the arbitrary nature of buffer sizes this method can introduce jitter to event timings.

+Another option is to request a buffer size that matches the "rhythm" of the game.
+For example a buffer of 441 samples at 44.1 kHz will be refilled exactly 100 times a second.
+If the game action happens at 120 BPM, that means each beat will span exactly 50 callback buffer fills.
+The idea here is to keep track of the number of audio callbacks as a master clock for actions and synchronization.
+Video frames can then be synchronized to the latest audio count taking into account any fixed playback or video synchronization delays.
+This method has higher latency but lower jitter and consistent delay.

 ## Local build and test